parkerdan/rn-input-row/README.md

     }
   }
 ```
-- Right now I have `email` and `zip` as options.
+- Right now I have `email`, `zip`, and `currency` as options.
 I will add more If I need more for my projects

 ```js
   validate={'email'}